 Are there foods to avoid while breastfeeding?

 There are no foods you need to avoid while breastfeeding, however it is recommended to limit caffeine to 200mg or less per day (eg. 2-3 cups of instant coffee or tea).
 When it comes to alcohol, the safest option is to avoid drinking altogether when breastfeeding.

 Iodine is an essential mineral used to make important hormones.
 As we are making more of these hormones while breastfeeding, our iodine requirements increase.
 It is difficult to get the amount of iodine our body needs from food alone, so it is recommended to supplement with 150mg of Iodine while breastfeeding.

 If you have any questions or concerns, please check with your doctor or health care professional.

-These dietitian-created meal plans are designed to be used throughout your breastfeeding journey.
-All three meal plans contain a variety of nutritious foods and are designed to meet the additional energy requirements for breastfeeding mothers.
+This dietitian-created meal plan can used throughout your breastfeeding journey.
+It includes a variety of nutritious foods designed to meet the additional energy requirements for breastfeeding mothers.

 Breastfeeding and exercise guidelines